-Property taxes and certain other revenues are considered to be available if collected within sixty days of the fiscal year end.
+Property taxes are considered to be available if collected within sixty days of the fiscal year end.
+Reimbursement grants are considered to be available if they are collected within one year of the end of the current fiscal period.
 Property taxes associated with the current fiscal period, as well as charges for services and intergovernmental revenues are considered to be susceptible to accrual and have been recognized as revenues of the current fiscal period.
 Fees and other similar revenues are not susceptible to accrual because generally they are not measurable until received in cash.
-If expenditures are the prime factor for determining eligibility, revenues from Federal and State grants are accrued when the expenditure is made.
+If expenditures are the prime factor for determining eligibility, revenues from federal and State grants are accrued when the expenditure is made.